Ndaru244/flutter/README.md

 # my learning flutter
 This is my flutter repo.
-check to branches menu to see what i have done!
+check to branches lists to see what i have done!